Deltares/iMOD-Documentation/docs/index.rst

 ###########

-The iMOD6 suite provides tools to efficiently build and visualize regional tools.
+The iMOD6 suite provides tools to efficiently build and visualize regional groundwater models.
 It currently consists of three components:

 * iMOD QGIS Plugin
 * iMOD 3D Viewer